Prashant162003/E_Cell_PTU_Mohali/README.md

 # ecell
-Website for Entrepreneurship Cell, IIT Kanpur alpha_checking in!
+Website for Entrepreneurship Cell, PTU Mohali-1 alpha_checking in!